 General configuration: An idealized MAPS station is roughly square or circular in shape and encompasses an area of about 20 hectares (50 acres, about 450 meters on a side or circular with a 250-meter radius; Fig. 2).
 Ten 12-meter mist nets are distributed more or less uniformly but opportunistically (where birds will be caught) within a core area of about eight hectares (20 acres, about 280 meters on a side or circular with a 160-meter radius).
 The station includes everything within 100 meters of any net.
 If nets are separated by more than 200 meters, the area between the nets (at least a 25-meter-wide corridor) should also be considered as part of the station.
 Note that the nets are numbered in a roughly circular arrangement; this reduces the likelihood of net numbers being recorded incorrectly as the nets are checked consecutively.
 We realize that many MAPS stations will not be situated in a study area that permits a square or circular configuration.
 Some study areas may be guite irregular in shape and others, perhaps in riparian habitats, may be long and narrow.
-In these cases, nets should be established as uniformly and systematically as possible in order to cover the entire core area, maintaining the recommended net density (see below).
+In these cases, nets should be established as uniformly and systematically as possible in order to cover the entire core area, maintaining the recommended net density (see below) but still allowing each net run to be completed in a reasonable time.
 Even in these cases, the station is considered to include everything within 100 m of any net.